 Students are required to meet all financial obligations promptly.
-A student who is delinquent in his/her financial obligations will not be allowed to register, to transfer his/her grades or to graduate from the college until the financial obligation is met.
+A student who is delinquent in their financial obligations will not be allowed to register, to transfer their grades or to graduate from the college until the financial obligation is met.